Marcus Schmickler

 Paleo-organology is concerned with the study of musical instruments and the origin of sound.
 However, we are not discussing the Paleocene but rather the present day as the dawn of the computer and its artifacts.
 The Great Wayfinders (Höhlenmusik) anticipates that our current language of digital media represents a sort of Stone Age of digitality.
 It connects earth and sea through the sounds of bees and shells and the earliest instruments of humans, with algorithms, opaque machines, and computers.
 Focused on the music of digital nature and ancient soundscapes, it seeks to rediscover the psychoacoustic powers of archetypal sounds, developing a unique approach to experimental archaeology and musicology.

-For Mezzo-Soprano, Tenor, Vocal Ensemble, Partch Instruments, Woddwinds, , Synthesizer, Computer and Projections
+For Vocal Ensemble, Partch Instruments, Woodwinds, , Synthesizer, Computer and Projections